JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 ```

 ### Installation on Windows

-Installing JoinMarket on Windows using the following method requires Windows 10 version 1607 or later.
+> note: Installing JoinMarket on Windows using the following method requires Windows 10 version 1607 or later.

 #### Enable Windows Subsystem for Linux
 > note: a more detailed guide can be found [here](https://github.com/michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/blob/master/readmes/02_WSL_Ubuntu_setup.md).

  1. Open the `Control Panel` and navigate to `Programs`, `Programs and Features`, `Turn Windows features on or off`.